tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

   * Write the readAndInser function
   * Write the insertWord function
 4. Create a long list of words
+5. Create testcases for word-picker
+6. Create testcases for create-word-database

 ## Implement word-picker database [issue 40]